 \section{Abstract}

 Josephson Traveling Wave Parametric Amplifiers (J-TWPAs) are promising platforms for realizing broadband quantum-limited amplification of microwave signals.
-However, substantial gain in such systems is attainable only when strict constraints on phase matching of the signal, idler and pump waves are satisfied -- this is rendered particularly challenging in the presence of nonlinear effects, such as self- and cross-phase modulation, which scale with the intensity of propagating signals.
-In this work, we present a simple J-TWPA design based on `left-handed' (negative-index) nonlinear Josephson metamaterial, which realizes autonomous phase matching \emph{without} the need for any complicated circuit or dispersion engineering.
+However, substantial gain in such systems is attainable only when strict constraints on phase matching of the signal, idler, and pump waves are satisfied -- this is rendered particularly challenging in the presence of nonlinear effects, such as self- and cross-phase modulation, which scale with the intensity of propagating signals.
+In this work, we present a simple J-TWPA based on `left-handed' (negative-index) nonlinear Josephson metamaterial, which has phase matching native to its design, precluding the need for any complicated circuit or dispersion engineering.
 The resultant efficiency of four-wave mixing process can implement gains in excess of 20~dB over few GHz bandwidths with much shorter lines than previous implementations.
-Furthermore, the autonomous nature of phase matching considerably simplifies the J-TWPA design than previous implementations based on `right-handed' (positive index) Josephson metamaterials, making the proposed architecture particularly appealing from a fabrication perspective.
+Furthermore, the intrinsic phase matching considerably simplifies the J-TWPA design and operation compared to the previous implementations based on `right-handed' (positive index) Josephson metamaterials, making the proposed architecture particularly appealing for integration with large superconducting architectures.
 The left-handed JTL introduced here constitutes a new modality in distributed Josephson circuits, and forms a crucial piece of the unified framework that can be used to inform the optimal design and operation of broadband microwave amplifiers.